HKUST-Aerial-Robotics/FUEL/README.md

 Central to it is a Frontier Information Structure (FIS), which maintains crucial information for exploration planning incrementally along with the online built map.
 Based on the FIS, a hierarchical planner plans frontier coverage paths, refine local viewpoints, and generates minimum-time trajectories in sequence to explore unknown environment agilely and safely.
 Our method is demonstrated to complete challenging exploration tasks **3-8 times** faster than state-of-the-art approaches at the time of publication.

+__News:__

+- Aug 24, 2021: The CPU-based simulation is released, CUDA is no longer required.
+Richer exploration environments are provided.

 __Authors__: [Boyu Zhou](http://boyuzhou.net) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HUKST Aerial Robotics Group](http://uav.ust.hk/).

 <p align="center">